 Margin of Safety = Intrinsic Value – Market Price

-The difference between the intrinsic value and the market price is called margin of safety.
+The difference between the intrinsic value and the market price is called the margin of safety.

 What it means is that investors will only buy the stock when the market price is significantly below its intrinsic value.